 Difference Between Mortgage Banker vs Broker

 Mortgage Banker vs Broker in this, a mortgage banker can be defined as a direct lender who is technically employed in the department that takes care of the loan at a bank, financial institution, or a credit union.
 A mortgage banker is the one who lends money to the borrower for the applied loan amount.
-A mortgage banker works with the applicants of the loan and Realtors in order to execute the process of mortgage that starts with the evaluation of the property, assembling all the financial information of the loan applicant and advising him of the best suitable loan options and ends with assigning him the loan.
+A mortgage banker works with the loan and Realtors applicants to execute the process of mortgage that starts with the evaluation of the property, assembling all the financial information of the loan applicant and advising him of the best suitable options and ends with assigning him the loan.

 On the other hand, a mortgage broker can be defined as a mediator between the lender and the borrower who works for a percentage of commission on the overall qualified loan amount and works with not just one but multiple lending institutions.
-The job of a mortgage broker is to work with a borrower and accordingly evaluate his needs and then suggest to him the best options from multiple lending institutions.
+A mortgage broker’s job is to work with a borrower and accordingly evaluate his needs and then suggest to him the best options from multiple lending institutions.

 Head to Head comparison Between Mortgage Banker vs Broker(Infographics)